The H2 Wiki

 Using bracket

 Why did this happen?
 Because when the exception was thrown, execution skipped past the Data.IORef.writeIORef ref orig line that is supposed to restore the original value, 0.
-Haskell already has a way of fixing that: bracket.
+Haskell already has a way of tackling that problem: bracket.
 It allows us to define a cleanup action that runs regardless of whether the body exited normally or abnormally (via exception).
-Let’s see if the following implementation is good enough:
+We might try to use it as follows.
+We will see that it fixes the exception problem yet suffers from another problem.

 -- WARNING: This does not have the desired behavior!